Frogs and Toads of West Virginia

 Wood Frog (Lithobates sylvaticus) is the easiest true frog to identify in West Virginia.
 They are brown, red, or silver in color and they have dark “raccoon” eyes.

 Eastern Cricket Frog can be distinguished from the other tree frogs because of its size and lack of markings on its back.

 Spring Peeper and the Mountain Chorus Frog are similar but the markings on their back can be used to tell them apart.
 The Spring Peeper has an X on its back while the Mountain Chorus Frog has 2 backwards parenthesizes that look like )(.
 Sometimes they touch that can kinda look like an x but there’s also a dark triangle between its eyes that the Spring Peeper doesn’t have.

 These two frogs are identical besides their calls and chromosome numbers.
 These tree frogs are also larger than the ones below.
 Also note that Gray Tree Frogs are not always gray and can be green.

 West Virginia doesn’t have many toads – only three from two different families.

 The difference between the Fowler’s Toad and American Toad involves the head.
 In the American Toad, the parotoid gland the the crest behind its eye does not touch while the Fowler’s Toad has them touching.

-Eastern Spadefoot Toad, Scaphiopus holbrookii, is the only spadefoot toad in the United States.
+Eastern Spadefoot Toad (Scaphiopus holbrookii) is the only spadefoot toad in the state.
 Just see if they have a spade on their rear feet.